New Silk Roads - Tekla Aslanishvili and Orit Halpern - Scenes from a Reclamation

 Georgia is littered with Mayer’s smooth buildings.
 Commissioned in the last years of Saakashvili’s presidency, they mark the places and public institutions that organize and control the movement of people and goods, including the Border Checkpoint of Sarpi, new airports in Kutaisi and Mestia, and the Akhalkalaki Railway Station.
 Originally envisioned to host technical universities, leisure and hotel services, light manufacturing, and administrative offices, Mayer’s buildings are all that exist of the imagined special economic zone and smart city of Lazika.

 Reclamation turns “nature” into a technical future of abundance; a world where territory is fungible, and land, resources, and borders morphable into other forms that appear as plenty and emergent.
 These logistical wishes project a future clothed in a story about the past with a mythic structure.
 For within myths, the future parades as the present, pre-ordained by higher powers, perhaps even gods.
-Yet the forms of the future that contemporary capitalism imagines replicates those of our recent past as a sort of future present; an imitation of older forms in the newest of technologies.26
+Yet the forms of the future that contemporary capitalism imagines replicate those of our recent past as a sort of future present; an imitation of older forms in the newest of technologies.26

 Film still from Algorithmic Island.
 Image: Tekla Aslanishvili, 2019.

-Debts (Detrius)
+Debts (Detritus)

 One settlement, however, has been completely left behind in this euphoria.
 Due to their political status, a community of internally displaced people from the Abkhazian conflict do not own the land that they have lived on for over twenty-five years.
-When dredging operations began, a mountain of sand was created in between the community and the rest of the city, completely cutting them off.
-The Anaklia Development Consortium commissioned a local driver to provide residents with “necessary” supplies and transport service twice a week, but as the national government continues to try and negotiate terms of resettlement, these individuals remain in an extra-territorial zone, both within and without the confines of real estate speculation and citizenship.31
+When dredging operations began, a mountain of sand was created in between this community and the rest of the city, completely cutting them off.
+The Anaklia Development Consortium commissioned a local driver to provide residents with “necessary” supplies and transport service twice a week, but, as the national government continues to try and negotiate terms of resettlement, these individuals remain in an extra-territorial zone, both within and outside the confines of real estate speculation and citizenship.31

 Work on the Anaklia Port Project.
 Image: Anaklia Development Consortium.